juicedata/juicefs/README.md

 ## Community

-Welcome to join our [Slack channel](https://join.slack.com/t/juicefs/shared_invite/zt-kjbre7de-K8jeTMouDZE8nKEZVHLAMQ) to connect with JuiceFS team members and other users.
+Welcome to join the [Discussion](https://github.com/juicedata/juicefs/discussions) and the [Slack channel](https://join.slack.com/t/juicefs/shared_invite/zt-kjbre7de-K8jeTMouDZE8nKEZVHLAMQ) to connect with JuiceFS team members and other users.

 ## Usage Tracking